Yehuda-Bergstein/doomengine.python-for-mice-/README.md

 In order to create the labyrinth I used the program Doom Builder (http://www.doombuilder.com/)
 * Some screenshots are attached
-* If you would like to make changes to the labrytiun, you will need to install doom builder and open the 'DOOM.WAD' file located under
+* If you would like to make changes to the labyrinth, you will need to install doom builder and open the 'DOOM.WAD' file located under the "wads" directory

 ## Changes that were made:
 - Changed all walls in the labyrinth to a shade of gray